pelahi/VELOCIraptor-STF/doc/output.rst

 **VELOCIraptor** produces several different types of output files.

-(with the mpi threads appending their rank to the end of the file name):
+(with the mpi threads appending their rank to the end of the file name unless not compiled with MPI or if Parallel HDF5 is used.):

 .. topic:: Standard files